 Make sure you know your doctor's 24-hour telephone number in case you need to call after office hours.
-It may be printed on your health plan ID card.
 Talking to your doctor will help you to better understand whether you need emergency services.

 If you need immediate care, however, call 911 or go to the emergency room.